Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

   ![salesforce12](salesforce-connection/salesforce12.png)
     ![salesforce12.1](salesforce-connection/salesforce12.1.png)
      -  A new tab will ask you to verify your idenity by asking you to enter the verification code sent to your email.
-Once you enter the code, you will be able to see the Consumer Key and Secret, which you need to save for later use in Amplify Fusion connection configuration. \
+Once you enter the code, you will be able to see the Consumer Key and Consumer Secret, which you need to save for later use in Amplify Fusion connection configuration. \
         ![salesforce12.2](salesforce-connection/salesforce12.2.png)

 ## Amplify Fusion Setup